-Whenever a discount is applied, a coupon is created, but what does this this mean exactly.
+Whenever a discount is applied, a coupon is created, but what does this mean exactly?

-Let’s take a look at the behaviour on the backend, after products have been purchased and discount rules have been applied.
+Let’s take a look at the behavior on the backend after products have been purchased and discount rules have been applied.

-It is important to know for the admin, what will happen exactly with a cart rule and the coupon that is created.
+For the admin, it is important to know what will happen exactly with a cart rule and the coupon that is created.

 We will explain this step by step, by using an example.